Ready to start a practice?

 Phase 1: Research & Data Collection to Determine Financial Viability

-- Discuss reasons for wanting to start a practice and ensure they are the “right” reasons
+- Discuss reasons for starting a practice and ensure they are the “right” reasons

 - Define estimated timeline